apollo

 Disease/Condition Glossary

-Parkinson's disease: It is a central nervous system disorder that affects movement leading to shaking, stiffness and difficulty with walking, balance and coordination.
-This disease affects the nerve cells in the brain that produce dopamine (neurotransmitter).
-Parkinson's disease symptoms include dementia, muscle rigidity, tremors and changes in speech and gait (pattern of limb movement).
-This disease generally occurs in people aged 60 years and over.
-Risk factors of this disease include genetics, environmental triggers and certain toxins.
+Parkinson's disease: It is a central nervous system disorder that affects movement, leading to shaking, stiffness, and difficulty with walking, balance, and coordination.
+This disease affects the nerve cells in the brain that produce dopamine (a neurotransmitter).

 FAQs

-RIVASTIGMINE should be used with caution in the medical history of liver or kidney diseases, breathing problems (asthma, chronic obstructive pulmonary disease (COPD)), stomach/intestinal problems (ulcers, bleeding), heart diseases (sick sinus syndrome and other conduction disorders), fainting, fits, urination problems and enlarged prostate.
-Please let your doctor know if you have any other medical problems before starting RIVASTIGMINE.
+Rivastigmine should be used with caution in the medical history of liver or kidney diseases, breathing problems (asthma and COPD), stomach/intestinal problems (ulcers and bleeding), heart diseases (sick sinus syndrome and other conduction disorders), fainting, fits, urination problems and enlarged prostate.
+Please let your doctor know if you have any other medical problems before starting Rivastigmine.

 Take the medicine as soon as possible.
 However, if it is time for the next dose, skip the missed dose and return to your regular dosing schedule.